SudarshanNandy/PythonProgramPractice/README.md

 # Python Program Practice

-Basic Python Program - I
+Basic Python Program - I (Code is inside PPP-I file)

 1. write a python program to add two numbers
 2. Write a python program to calculate the square root of any number.